max-moss-dev/wp-usage-monitor/readme.txt

 == Installation ==

-1. Upload the `block-usage` folder to the `/wp-content/plugins/` directory
+1. Upload the `usage-monitor` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Tools → Block Usage to view your block statistics